Aggregate classifier statistics calculator

 For example, computedescriptive statistics for when Animal 1 is inside the shape Rectangle_1 while at the same time directing towards shape Polygon_1, while at the same time Animal 2 is outside shape Rectangle_1 and directing towards Polygon_1.

->>> rules = {'Rectangle_1 Simon in zone': 'TRUE', 'Polygon_1 JJ in zone': 'TRUE'}
+>>> rules = {'Rectangle_1 Simon in zone': 'TRUE', 'Polygon_1 JJ in zone': 'TRUE'} # OR {'Rectangle_1 Simon in zone': True, 'Polygon_1 JJ in zone': True}

 >>> conditional_bool_rule_calculator = BooleanConditionalCalculator(rules=rules, config_path='/Users/simon/Desktop/envs/troubleshooting/two_animals_16bp_032023/project_folder/project_config.ini')